Here’s the list:

 Need some guidance on how this is all done?
 Read on.

-What is a title tag and a header tag?The blue letters in the Google Results usually are set by the person running the website.
-They are called a title tag.
-The header tags are all of the headlines to each section of your page.
-You set them with an html markup.
 It is important to include the keywords that are relevant to your business.
-If you want to rank for “plumbers in Vineland, NJ” and the word “Vineland” is nowhere on your site, you’re not as likely to rank as another website that includes it in the title tags and header tags.
+If you want to rank for “plumber in Cherry Hill, NJ” and the word “Vineland” is nowhere on your site, you’re not as likely to rank as another website that includes it in the title tags and header tags.

 - NJ-73 North